digitalbazaar/bedrock/HACKING.md

 Naming conventions:

 All files use lowercase and hyphens as a word delimiter.
-Controllers, services, directives, and filters should be prefixed and use camelCase.
+Controllers, services, and directives should be prefixed and use camelCase.
+Filters are not prefixed and use camelCase.

 Controllers: